 2 The choice here follows the pattern of whether to implement the Svade extension to take page-fault exceptions for A and D PTE bit state changes, or whether to implement a hardware updating mechanism.

 5.4.
-Extending the Machine (mstatus), Supervisor (sstatus) and Virtual Supervisor (vsstatus) Status Registers
+Extending the Supervisor (sstatus) and Virtual Supervisor (vsstatus) Status Registers as shown.

-The 'mstatus', 'status' and 'vsstatus' CSRs are extended to include the new Capability Read Generation (CRG) bit as shown.
+The 'sstatus' and 'vsstatus' CSRs are extended to include the new Capability Read Generation (CRG) bit